US enterprise compliance vs global startup-friendly platform

 The shared gap

-For teams that find Drata too expensive and Sprinto too constrained, episki offers the middle ground — affordable, flexible, and built for teams that want to own their compliance program rather than rent someone else's template.
+For teams that find Drata too expensive and Sprinto too constrained, episki offers a platform that owns the busywork — autonomous by default, transparently priced, and built for teams that want to run their compliance program rather than rent someone else's template.

 Drata vs Sprinto: feature comparison